In pictures: Queen Elizabeth II in North America

 Queen Elizabeth's relationship with Canada came full-circle in October 2015, when she held a private audience with Justin Trudeau at Buckingham Palace during one of his first trips abroad as prime minister.

-"You were much taller than me last time we met," Mr Trudeau said, prompting the Queen to remark that the meeting was "extraordinary to think of."
+"You were much taller than me last time we met," Mr Trudeau said, prompting the Queen to remark that the meeting was "extraordinary to think of".